Let us help you now.

-If you or a loved one have been bitten by a dog in North Charleston or anywhere in the Greater Charleston Area, contact Hoffman Law Firm today.
-Our dog bite lawyers will inform you of your rights, working diligently to defend them and ensure you are fairly compensated for your losses and injuries.
+If you or a loved one have been bitten by a dog in Charleston or surrounding areas, contact Hoffman Law Firm today.
+Attorney David Hoffman and dog bite lawyers will inform you of your rights, working diligently to defend them and ensure you are fairly compensated for your losses and injuries.

 Types of Dog Bite Injuries